blindphoneman/vbns-eSpeak/README.md

 # vbns-eSpeak

+## Introduction
 This is a braille N'Speak emulator, which works with MS-DOS screen readers.
 It was originally created by [Tyler Spivey](https://www.allinaccess.com), and modified by Sukil Etxenike.
 [Here is the original version](http://batsupport.com/unsupported/dosbox/vbns.zip).
+## Variants
 There are two versions of this project:
 * This one which, as the original version, uses eSpeak as output.
 * And [one which can interact with many Windows screen readers and SAPI](https://github.com/sukiletxe/vbns-ao2).

-## Modifications
+## Modifications until first commit
-* Added the option to select by voice name rather than by language, allowing selection of variants.
+* Added the option to select by voice name rather than slecting the default English voice, allowing selection of variants.
 * Used argparse instead of sys.argv[n], to include help in the commands.
 * Added Habla mode.